- Drive student engagement, retention and satisfaction

 - Maintain levels of service through change

-David Sams Director, Co-Curricular programs & Student Experience UNSW
+David Sams Director, Student Experience and Support UNSW

 Student life in the US is an incredibly unique experience.
 Join Kimberly to hear more about the student experience at this Ivy League university.